xcart/xcart-docs/_pages/kb_en/modules/product_filter.md

    * **Enable "In stock only" filter**: If this setting is enabled, the filter block includes an 'In stock' selector allowing shoppers to specify whether they want to find only the products that are in stock or the products that are out of stock as well.
 If it disabled, no such selector is provided.

    * **Enable "Price range" filter**: If this setting is enabled, the filter block provides a range slider allowing users to specify the desired price range.
 If it disabled, no such slider is provided.
+     {% note info %}
+     For the attention of users of the {% link "Value Added Tax / Goods and Services Tax " ref_0GjdgNJx %} addon:
+     In X-Cart 5.3.x and earlier the "Price range" filter works with VAT-exclussive prices only, even if your store is set up to display prices {% link "with VAT included" ref_4tqYojGn %}.
+     {% endnote %}

    * **Enable "Attributes" filter**: If this setting is enabled, the filter block allows users to choose product attributes.
 If it disabled, filtering by attributes is not provided.